Canada-Portugal relations

 The provisional application of the Canada-European Union Comprehensive Economic and Trade Agreement (CETA) which Portugal ratified in January 2018, generates new economic opportunities for both countries.

-In 2023, two-way merchandise trade between Canada and Portugal totalled $3.7 billion.
-Aircraft and parts, cereals, and nuclear reactors rank among the top 3 products Canada exported to Portugal in 2023.
+In 2024, two-way merchandise trade between Canada and Portugal totalled $3.24 billion.
+Aircraft and parts, oilseeds and cereals were the top products Canada exported to Portugal in 2024.

 Related links